Big-game tunny fishing off Scarborough: High society

-Baron Henri de Rothschild sailed in his 1000-ton yacht Eros but he personally chose to fish for dab whilst waiting for his guests to bring in tunny.
+Henri de Rothschild sailed in his 1000-ton yacht Eros but he personally chose to fish for dab whilst waiting for his guests to bring in tunny.
 Lord Egerton succeeded in catching a 691 lb and a 647 lb fish together on a single line.
-Colonel Henn, Chief Constable of Gloucestershire, was towed four miles in his coble by the 707 lb tunny he caught and Peel had to put about St George to search for him.
+Colonel William Francis Henn, Chief Constable of Gloucestershire, was towed four miles in his coble by the 707 lb tunny he caught and Peel had to put about St George to search for him.
 Lady Yule, widow of Sir David Yule, sailed in her 1574-ton yacht Nahlin with her daughter Gladys, "said to be the richest heiress in the Empire".
 The yacht, which is now owned by Sir James Dyson, at the time had twelve bathrooms and a gymnasium.

 World and British tunny records

 In 1932 Edward Peel landed a world-record tunny of 798 lb, capturing the record by 40 lb from one caught off Nova Scotia by American champion Zane Grey.
-The British record which still stands is for a fish weighing 851 lb caught off Scarborough in 1933 by Lorenzo Mitchell-Henry but in 1949 a larger fish weighing 852 lb was taken on a 160 lb line by a Lincolnshire farmer Jack Hedley Lewis.
+The British record which still stands is for a fish weighing 851 lb caught off Scarborough in 1933 by Lorenzo Mitchell-Henry but in 1949 a larger fish weighing 852 lb was taken on a 160 lb line by a Lincolnshire farmer John Hedley Lewis.
 An objection from Mitchell-Henry was sustained on grounds that the rope from which the fish was hung was wet and therefore excessively heavy.

 In 1947 Dr Bidi Evans fishing from her father's yacht caught a 714 lb tunny with which she still holds the British women's record.
 The last tunny to be caught was in 1954 since which time none has been caught off the coast of Great Britain.

 Rise and decline of North Sea tunny

 The discovery of tunny raised the question as to whether they had been around but undiscovered all the time.
 Colonel Peel was interested in marine biology and he made his yacht St George available to Frederick Russell for investigating the fishes' movements in the North Sea.
 Although local fishermen considered there had been no tunny before World War I, these studies suggested that migration into the North Sea had not been recent.
 There are photographs of Peel and Russell engaged on this study.

 World War II interrupted fishing and after the war the technical developments in commercial fishing in the North Sea reduced herring and mackerel stocks and led to the disappearance of tunny.

 In 2000 a 76-year-old pensioner using a fishing rod for the first time landed the largest tuna caught off the British Isles for nearly 50 years.
 Off the north-west coast of Ireland Alan Glanville caught a 353 lb fish and next day caught one of 529 lb.
-In 2001 a 968 lb bluefin tuna was caught off the Irish coast at Donegal – a European record for any fish caught on rod and line.
+In 2001 a 968 lb bluefin tuna was caught off the Irish coast in County Donegal – a European record for any fish caught on rod and line.